Sean-Bradley/Dzhanibekov-Effect-with-EGM96-Earth-Model-Blender-Simulation/README.md

 To use the .belnd file,
 1. open it it blender,
-2. press 'p' to start the animation,
+2. press 'p' to start the animation, or select Game->Start Game Engine from the top tool bar,
-3. press 's' top speed up the orbit,
+3. press 's' to speed up the orbit,
 4. press 'x' to slow it down again